-Do you want to know how to immigrate to Canada but aren’t sure where to start?
-In this article, we’ll show you how to choose the best Canada immigration option for you.
+Do you want to know how to immigrate to Canada in 2020 but aren’t sure where to start?
+In this article, we’ll show you how to choose the best Canadian immigration option for you.

 Canada is known for its pro-immigration stance.
 More than 1 in 5 Canadians are foreign-born and 22.3% belong to minority groups.

 Not only is Canada extremely welcoming to newcomers but the government is actively seeking skilled foreigners in search of greater employment opportunities and a higher standard of living, for both themselves and their families.
 Canada’s immigration system is one of the most integrated worldwide and has created over 70 different immigration options to choose from, to help fill the current labour gap that the country is facing.

 With Canadians retiring earlier and young professionals relocating due to new opportunities in different cities, the Government has implemented various immigration strategies to make it easier and more accessible for you to move to Canada.